 Once you have a list of what your employees want, now you should consider what you need.
 After all, your needs and employees’ needs, can be vastly different.
-Maybe you are struggling to get data on employee absence or it could be the fact you are struggling to keep track when people apply for a job.
+Maybe you are struggling to get data on employee absence or it could be the fact you are struggling to keep track of when people apply for a job.

 2. Develop a strategy

-Now you have your complete list of tools and technology that will help you and employees, it is time to rank them.
+Now you have your complete list of tools and technology that will help you and your employees, it is time to rank them.
 Again, there are two things you need to think about:

 1. Who it will help

 You should already have this information from when you were defining your goals.
 However now you need to really dive into the information you collected.
 Will the sales team really benefit from having new laptops or is it just so they can take them home at the weekend?

 However, don’t just think that because everyone has asked for something you must go and get it, or that a single piece of tech will give you everything you need.
 You need to really think about the benefit to the whole business and then and only then can you start building your HR tool kit.